 This article includes discussion of spasmodic dysphonia, abductor dysphonia, adductor dysphonia, and spastic dystonia.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Spasmodic dysphonia is a focal laryngeal dystonia.
 The more common adductor type typically results in strained effortful speech with breaks in phonation.
 Abductor spasmodic dysphonia generally causes breathy speech with voiceless pauses.
 The task-specific nature of this condition means that it may normalize with changes in pitch or volume or with other activities, such as laughing or yawning.
-Historically, it was considered by many to be psychogenic in nature, and this remains one of the major differential diagnoses.
-In this article, the author discusses the risk factors, clinical features, pathophysiology, and advances in treatment.
+Several causative genes have been identified in spasmodic dysphonia.
+In this article, the author discusses risk factors, clinical features, pathophysiology, treatment, and updates on genetic causes.

 • The diagnosis of spasmodic dysphonia is made clinically based on perceptual voice evaluation.